Review Your Data

 How to Create Folders in Discovery

-- More accessible folder management - you can now create, edit, and inactivate folders right from your folder list in Discovery and Litigation.
+- Folder management - You can create, edit, and inactivate folders right from your folder list in Discovery and Litigation.
 Additionally, your folder icons will now display in the color you set.

-- Easier folder sorting - all columns in your folder lists are now sortable and can be reset to your custom sort order with one click.
+- Easy folder sorting - All columns in your folder lists are sortable and can be reset to your custom sort order with one click.

-- Say goodbye to “Show More Folders” - available folders now displayed in a continuous scrolling list.
+- Say goodbye to “Show More Folders” - Available folders are displayed in a continuous scrolling list.
 Better yet, we'll save your spot in the list when you navigate away in the database.

-- More flexible folder searching - when looking for a folder in your list, you can now search any part of the folder name instead of the exact name.
+- Folder searching - When looking for a folder in your list, you can search any part of the folder name instead of the exact name.

-- Assurance you’ve “seen it all”- an “unfoldered documents” link is now available at the bottom of your folder list.
+- Assurance you’ve “seen it all”- An “unfoldered documents” link is available at the bottom of your folder list.

 * Updates to creating and editing folders/issues available to Advanced User Permissions.
 User interface and navigation updates will be reflected in all user permissions.
 Read more below.